Mungosin/AVSP/README.md

 ```
 python -m ipykernel install --user --name=[Name you desire]
 ```
-* Our kernel name is AVSP, if you name it differently then you will get an error saying there is no kernel named AVSP in the project.
+* Our kernel name is AVSP.
+If you name it differently then you will get an error saying there is no kernel named AVSP.
 To resolve that just choose the kernel you just created from the dropdown list and click set.

 To get the progress bar to work in the notebook run this command in your terminal: